-Intended Ou tcomes Benefits Logic Inputs Activities Outputs Initial Intermediate Longer term (& Dis-benefits) Timeframe: expected timing of implementation and impacts For example, 6 months For example, 6 months For example, one year For example, two years For example, two-three years For example, more than four years For example, over a twenty-year period Evaluation purpose For example, to example mented as integrated ended, and to ider t will support For example, to examine if the initiative led to intended changes.
+Intended Ou tcomes Benefits Logic Inputs Activities Outputs Initial Initial Intermediate Longer term (& Dis-benefits) Timeframe : expected timing of implementation and impacts For example, 6 months For example, 6 months For example, one year For example, two years For example, two-three years For example, more than four years For example, over a twenty-year period Evaluation purpose For example, to example implemented as inte opportunities for imp ended, and to ider the initiative intended sho t will support For example, to examine if the initiative led to intended changes.
 For example, to examine if the investment provide a net benefit to the NSW community.
 Key evaluation questions: questions to address the evaluation purpose and provide information to meet the needs of decision-makers and key stakeholders.
-Process evaluation of Has the initiative be Is the initiative reac What is known regainitiative outputs?
-What are the being delive.What is the of different grown eluation questions e actual changes red by the initiation distribution of out oups? conditions is the i (outcomes) ve? tcomes among Ex-post cost-benefit analysis questions, for example: What are the range of benefits attributable to the initiative (including future benefits)?
+Process evaluation of Has the initiative be Is the initiative reached.
+What is known regainitiative outputs?
+What are the being deliveWhat is the different gro aluation questions e actual changes red by the initiati distribution of our oups? conditions is the i (outcomes) ve? tcomes among Ex-post cost-benefit analysis questions, for example: What are the range of benefits attributable to the initiative (including future benefits)?
 What is the distribution of benefits across groups of the NSW community?
 What is the initiative's net social benefit?
 Did the initiative provide value for money?
 Monitoring: • implementation • impacts • other The financial, human, material, technological and information resources used to implement and deliver the initiative.
 Actions and processes which transform inputs into outputs.
 Products, services, and infrastructure that result from the initiative activities.
 Short-term changes attributable to the initiative outputs.
 Medium-term changes attributable to the initiative outputs or short-term outcomes.
 Long-term changes, attributable to the initiative outputs and short or medium-term outcomes.
 The increases in welfare associated with an initiative's outcomes (including economic, social, environmental, or cultural outcomes).